Look no further: these are the 7 most sustainable motor brands to opt for in 2024

 WINNER: BMW iX5 Hydrogen Prototype Fleet

 Who?
-A second nod for the BMW Group in this category – its M5 and iX models are the joint winners of our Green Emission Initiative award.
+A second nod for the BMW Group in this category – its iX5 Hydrogen fleet is the winner of our Green Emission Initiative award.

 Why?
 BMW is undertaking forward-thinking research into hydrogen fuel cell technology as an alternative fuel source.
-It’s been exploring the potential of hydrogen vehicles since the 1980s and last year launched its BMW iX5 Hydrogen prototype to complement its EV offerings, including the M5.
+It’s been exploring the potential of hydrogen vehicles since the 1980s and last year launched its BMW iX5 Hydrogen prototype fleet to pave the way for potential series production.

-While a production vehicle won’t be available until closer to 2030, the iX5 Hydrogen pilot is an important first step on the road to creating a sustainable alternative to not only traditional fossil fuels, but to electric cars.
+While a production vehicle won’t be available until 2028, the iX5 Hydrogen pilot is an important first step on the road to creating a sustainable alternative to not only traditional fossil fuels but to battery electric cars too.

 The vehicle offers zero local emissions and can be driven up to 313 miles on a single refuel – and hydrogen refuelling infrastructure is high on the company’s list of priorities.
 “Hydrogen is the missing piece in the jigsaw when it comes to emission-free mobility,” Oliver Zipse, CEO of BMW AG said of this.
 “One technology on its own will not be enough to enable climate-neutral mobility worldwide.”